- What makes the sUdo program different?

 - Enjoy a work environment with flexible hours that leads to timely graduation.

-Our students receive mentoring in technical and professional skills throughout their time with UIT, and may ultimately mentor other students.
+Our students receive mentoring in technical and professional skills throughout their time with sUdo, and may ultimately mentor other students.

 Students see the University's back stage and contribute to the positive experience of other students, faculty and staff, and gain confidence in their work-life, with time to reflect on what they enjoy doing professionally.